Jake Marisnick Player Props: Tigers vs. Athletics

-On Tuesday, Jake Marisnick (.318 on-base percentage in past 10 games, 60 points above season-long percentage) and the Detroit Tigers play the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 6:40 PM ET.
+Jake Marisnick -- with a slugging percentage of .500 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Oakland Athletics, with Austin Pruitt on the hill, on July 5 at 6:40 PM ET.

-In his previous game, he racked up four RBI (going 1-for-4 with a home run) against the Rockies.
+In his most recent game, he racked up four RBI (going 1-for-4 with a home run) against the Rockies.

 Jake Marisnick Game Info & Props vs. the Athletics